I remember the day—the moment—it all began.

 It took a few weeks of searching to find just the right words, but once I learned there was a word for what I was experiencing, I cried.
 And cried.
 And cried.
 With relief.

 26 years of pent up emotion.
-26 years of thinking I was crazy.
+26 years of thinking I was “off.”
 26 years of feeling like the only person who suffered on a daily basis by normal human interactions.

-There was a name for my crazy: misophonia.
+There was a name for my problem: misophonia.
 Even better, I wasn’t the only one who suffered.
 There are lots of misophones in the world, Kelly Rippa included.

-I told Paul I wasn’t crazy.
+I told Paul there wasn’t anything wrong with me.
 I told him my problem with “food noises” (what we called it) had a name.
 I read him articles and stories of other people who live with this condition.
 I found videos online.
 I found people who wrote about their experiences.
 I found family members pleading for help for their afflicted loved ones.

 I was no longer alone.